younjiwoo/tunely/docs/sprint3.md

 </li>
 ```

-1. Modify the handlebars template in your HTML to include a portion that will fill in all the songs for the album.
-You won't need a new `<script>` tag since the song list will be a part of each album.
-Also, you shouldn't need to change the client-side code in `app.js` because it's already rendering the full album template.
+1. Modify the HTML template string to include a section listing all the songs in the album.
+To simplify this process, consider building up your list of songs outside of the template.

-  Hint: You can use `#each` from Handlebars to template each song's track number and name, or you can use `forEach` in your JavaScript.
-The solution for this step uses `#each`; take a look at it if you're struggling with the template.
+  Hint: You can use the array method `.join()` to quickly combine all the song names, but a better solution would probably involve first using `.map` to build up an array of HTML strings (e.g. `["- (1) Swamped", "- (2) Heaven's a Lie"]`) before joining them together.

 1. Test to make sure this is working.
 Once your template is set, you should see the songs listed under each album on the page.